-Hot air balloon festivals offer colorful views and family fun.
+Hot air ballon festivals offer colorful views and family fun

 When Chris Sabia was 14-years-old, he went on a hot air balloon ride.
 He had no idea that flight would shape the trajectory of his life.